HyphaApp/hypha-docs/docs/contributing/code/submittingchanges.md

 Write it so other developers, and your future self, can understand what was changes and why.

+If the commit is related to one or more issues, mention the issue numbers in the commit message ("issue \#1234").

 ## 3. Rebase your branch before creating the PR

 A rebase makes sure the PR is up to date and has no merge conflicts.
 Please do a rebase and not just a merge, this gives a clean and readable commit history.